Who we are

 Our Blue Christmas Service in November or early December is a quiet Christmas service open to the public, for those who feel some sort of loss, and find it difficult to celebrate the birth of Christ with loud festive carols, and a barrage of multi colored lights.

 We do outreach in the community and invites anyone who chooses to join us.
-We share in the United Church mission to West Broadway Community Ministries by providing support, pastoral care, and lunches.
-We have an ongoing collection of food for their emergency food bank, and a special annual drive called Toonies for Tuna to buy canned meat.
+We share in the United Church mission to the North Point Douglas Women’s Resource Centre and West Broadway Community Ministries by providing support, pastoral care, and lunches.
+We have an ongoing collection of food for their emergency food banks.

 We are part of the Global Community.